As is often the case, government grant money does not flow directly to individuals.

 Low-income residents in New York State sometimes qualify for free home repair grants to replace windows and doors with energy-efficient upgrades.
 In these instances, residents must access several programs offering assistance.

-Federal window replacement programs generate meaningful assistance when you combine funding from three government benefits available nationwide.
+Federal window replacement benefits generate meaningful assistance when you combine funding from three government benefits available nationwide.

 - WAP sometimes pays for windows through building shell measures